dipanshuD09/commV1/README.md

 # Project: commV1

 Deployment Link: http://commv1-env-1.eba-z232j3aq.ap-south-1.elasticbeanstalk.com/
-(You can use this url as baseURL and test this API on Postman.)
+(You can use this url as baseURL and test this API on Postman. eg. http://commv1-env-1.eba-z232j3aq.ap-south-1.elasticbeanstalk.com/v1/community/ will get all the communities.)
 (Below you will find how to make requests, all endpoint details are mentioned.)

 ## Demo